Focus Mentoring on a Few God-given People

 A regular mentoring relationship is a strong commitment of the mentor to meet often with a person (2 – 4 times a month, daily intercession, frequent phone calls, and e-mails).
 This is the highest form of commitment by the mentor.
-Jesus called the Twelve to be “with Him” in close association and then available to be sent forth in ministry (Mark 3:14).
+Jesus called the Twelve to be “with Him” in close association.
+Subsequently, he sent them forth in ministry (Mark 3:14).
 These mentoring relationships are often for a longer duration.

 Periodic mentoring relationships

-Periodic mentees are people with whom you believe God has given you a relationship, but involvement may be limited to quarterly meetings or even once every six months, besides regular e-mail or phone calls.
+Periodic mentees are people with whom you have a relationship, but you only meet with them quarterly or even once every six months, besides regular e-mail or phone calls.
 Often, they live at a distance from you and it is impossible to see them on a regular basis.
 But there is a mutual drawing together between you two.
 Since these are periodic relationships, one can mentor more of these people.
 With periodical mentoring, I will often give a person an assignment, and get together after they have finished it.
 This puts ownership of growth on the person and reveals their commitment to continue.

 Occasional mentees are people who have asked you to mentor them, and whom you see once or twice a year.
 These could be people living in another part of the country or overseas.
 This level of mentoring can also be done with quite a number of people, for it is less intensive than other mentoring relationships.

 Know the best context from which you prefer to mentor.
 Do you best function meeting together in a home?
 Or would you rather be out doing ministry together with your mentee?